Operation Barbarossa: Central and northern Finland

 In central Finland, the German-Finnish advance on the Murmansk railway had been resumed at Kayraly.
-A large encirclement from the north and the south trapped the defending Soviet corps and allowed XXXVI Corps to advance further to the east.
+A large encirclement from the north and the south trapped the defending Soviet corps and allowed the XXXVI Corps to advance further to the east.
 In early September it reached the old 1939 Soviet border fortifications.
-On 6 September the first defence line at the Voyta River was breached, but further attacks against the main line at the Verman River failed.
+On 6 September the first Soviet defence line at the Voyta River was breached, but further attacks against the main line at the Verman River failed.
 With Army Norway switching its main effort further south, the front stalemated in this sector.

 Further south, the Finnish III Corps launched a new offensive towards the Murmansk railway on 30 October, bolstered by fresh reinforcements from Army Norway.
-Against Soviet resistance, it was able to come within 30 km of the railway, when the Finnish High Command ordered a stop to all offensive operations in the sector on 17 November.
-The United States of America applied diplomatic pressure on Finland not to disrupt Allied aid shipments to the Soviet Union, which caused the Finnish government to halt the advance on the Murmansk railway.
-With the Finnish refusal to conduct further offensive operations and German inability to do so alone, the German-Finnish effort in central and northern Finland came to an end.
+Despite Soviet resistance, it was able to come within 30 km of the railway.
+However, the Finnish High Command ordered a stop to all offensive operations in the sector on 17 November due to the United States applying diplomatic pressure on Finland not to disrupt Allied aid shipments to the Soviet Union.
+With the Finnish refusal to conduct further offensive operations and the German inability to do so alone, the German-Finnish effort in central and northern Finland came to an end.

 Karelia

 Germany had pressured Finland to enlarge its offensive activities in Karelia to aid the Germans in their Leningrad operation.
-Finnish attacks on Leningrad itself remained limited.
-Finland stopped its advance just short of Leningrad and had no intentions to attack the city.
-The situation was different in eastern Karelia.
+Finnish attacks on Leningrad itself remained limited; Finland stopped its advance just short of Leningrad and had no intentions to attack the city, but the situation was different in eastern Karelia.
 The Finnish government agreed to restart its offensive into Soviet Karelia to reach Lake Onega and the Svir River.

 On 4 September, this new drive was launched on a broad front.
-Albeit reinforced by fresh reserve troops, heavy losses elsewhere on the front meant that the Soviet defenders of the 7th Army were not able to resist the Finnish advance.
+Although they were reinforced by fresh reserve troops, heavy losses elsewhere on the front meant that the Soviet defenders of the 7th Army were not able to resist the Finnish advance.
 Olonets was taken on 5 September.
 On 7 September, Finnish forward units reached the Svir River.
 Petrozavodsk, the capital city of the Karelo-Finnish SSR, fell on 1 October.
 From there the Army of Karelia moved north along the shores of Lake Onega to secure the remaining area west of Lake Onega, while simultaneously establishing a defensive position along the Svir River.
-Slowed by winter's onset they nevertheless continued to advance slowly during the following weeks.
+Slowed by winter's onset, they nevertheless continued to advance slowly during the following weeks.
 Medvezhyegorsk was captured on 5 December and Povenets fell the next day.
 On 7 December, Finland halted all offensive operations and went onto the defensive.